 - Material/Type of Fabric

 Also, people asking for discounts which I’ll be happy to give especially to those who buy multiple items.

 One thing I like about eBay and Carousell is that you can provide feedback to each other.
 This is to ensure that all buyers and sellers are legit people and not scammers.
 Having a lot of feedback ensures your prospective customers that you will really ship the items to them.

 Browse Buy and Sell Websites

 On a slow day, I always check the buy-and-sell websites to see if there’s anything that I can flip (buy and sell for a profit).
 Every now and then I find items that are worth buying from other online sellers and once I receive those items, I also post them again to those websites to turn them into profit.

-I usually ship items twice a week but if there are many orders that came in, I try to ship them the day after I receive their payments.
+I usually ship items twice a week but if there are many orders that come in, I try to ship them the day after I receive their payments.
 I usually ship my items via JRS/LBC or same-day delivery services such as Grab, Lalamove, or Mr. Speedy.

 Monitor Shipped Items

 Since I have a copy of the pro forma invoice from the courier with the tracking number, I always track the packages that were shipped at least two days ago.
 This is to ensure that I won’t be shocked to find out that I have a missing parcel or a delayed package.